 Pinkeye in Newborns

-If a baby is born to a mother who has an STD, during delivery the bacteria or virus can pass from the birth canal into the baby's eyes, causing pinkeye.
+Newborns are at risk for pinkeye and can develop serious health complications if it's not treated.
+If a pregnant woman has an STD, during delivery the bacteria or virus can pass from the birth canal into the baby's eyes, causing pinkeye.
 To prevent this, doctors give antibiotic ointment or eye drops to all babies immediately after birth.
 Occasionally, this treatment causes a mild chemical conjunctivitis, which usually clears up on its own.
 Doctors also can screen pregnant women for STDs and treat them during pregnancy to prevent spreading the infection to the baby.

 A child can get pinkeye by touching an infected person or something an infected person has touched, such as a used tissue.
 In the summertime, pinkeye can spread when kids swim in contaminated water or share contaminated towels.
 It also can spread through coughing and sneezing.